nightroman/FarNet/Vessel/README.md

 Opens the smart folders history list.
 See [Folder history](#folder-history)

-**Train history**

-Trains and compares file smart history with normal for all records.
-The results summary is shown in the dialog.

-**Train folders**

-Trains and compares folder smart history with normal for all records.
-The results summary is shown in the dialog.

-**Update history**

-Removes missing file and excessive records from the log.
-The results are shown in the dialog.

-**Update folders**

-Removes missing folder and excessive records from the log.
-The results are shown in the dialog.

 **Smart commands**

 Opens the smart command history list.
 See [Command history](#command-history)

-**Train commands**

-Trains and compares command smart history with normal for all records.
-The results summary is shown in the dialog.

-**Update commands**
+**Update records**

-Removes excessive command records from the log.
+Removes missing and excessive records from the logs.
-The results are shown in the dialog.
+The results are printed to the console.

 *********************************************************************
 ## File history